 The data our crew captures also has many other valuable applications outside of infrastructure inspection.
-As a geospatial and construction services company with strong survey capabilities, future designs created with our scans are ready to be staked with no further manipulation.
+As a geospatial and inspection services company with strong survey capabilities, future designs created with our scans are ready to be staked with no further manipulation.
 Additionally, the utility company uses our data to create topographic maps of the ground and evaluate water runoff on the sites.

 If you are looking for a collaborative partner with the resources and multi-disciplinary approach to create innovative solutions, visit our website.